noelledotjpg/Evil-Faster-Punch/README.md

 # Faster-Punch
-An Ultrakill mod that makes you punch real fast
+An mod that makes the feedbacker, knuckleblaster, and whiplash a whole lot faster.

 ## Changelog
 * 1.0.0